sirbots/health-labs-analyzer/readme.md

 But I'd like to be able to see how the data changes over time.

-So I'm working on extracting data from PDFs to be able to manipulate and visualize it with Python.
+So I'm working on extracting health lab data from PDFs to be able to manipulate and visualize it with Python.